danwca/portfolio/README.md

 aim to help people who are looking for jobs, want a public resume page

 ## Table of Contents

+## status of the project
+1. under going for the first release version

 ## Contact